 Update on Recent Developments

-Comments regarding the proposal to change the name of "Devils Tower National Monument" to "Bear Lodge National Monument" may be sent to your respective congressional representative or the White House.
+Comments regarding proposals to change the name "Devils Tower" may be sent to your respective congressional representative or the White House.